Slip and Fall Accidents on Wet or Slippery Floors

 Gerald J. Noonan is an experienced personal injury attorney based in Brockton, MA with more than 30 years of legal and trial experience.
 Over the course of these three decades attorney Noonan has helped countless victims of slip and fall accidents receive the financial compensation they deserve.
 He has successfully battled insurance companies for years.
 Insurance companies know it is our job to make sure property holders are held accountable for their negligence.
 More important to our clients, is that insurance companies know to take us seriously when we get involved.

 No matter where you are located, we are just a phone call away.
-Call the experienced slip and fall accident attorneys now to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to confront this important matter.
+Call the experienced slip and fall accident lawyers now to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to confront this important matter.
 You can also click here to use our Free Case Evaluation Form.

 Types of Injuries Caused By Slip And Fall Accidents